Tanner Smith (basketball)

-Tanner James Smith (born March 30, 1990) is a former American professional basketball player and is currently an assistant coach for Appalachian State.
+Tanner James Smith (born March 30, 1990) is an American college basketball coach and former professional basketball player who is currently the head coach of the West Florida Argonauts.

 Smith played professionally for MHP Riesen Ludwigsburg in the Basketball Bundesliga in Germany and Landstede Basketball in the Netherlands.
 He played for Clemson University.

 Smith has been noted by such sources as The Post and Courier, The Times and Democrat, and The Atlanta Journal-Constitution for founding Tanner's Totes, an organization that helps to cheer up children and teenagers with cancer through donations of large tote bags filled with toys and other recreational items.
 Tanner's Totes have delivered to hospitals in 25 states across the US.
 Over 3000 totes have been delivered.
 Smith has also been interviewed by ESPN in print and in televised interviews and has been featured on the ABC special "Everyday Health".

 Tanner Smith graduated in December 2011 with a degree in Marketing and finished playing his final season at Clemson as a graduate student.